 Common Areas and Facilities

 Be as quiet as possible when walking down the hall to or from your room.
-If you need to talk with someone, use a soft voice.
+If you need to talk to someone, use a soft voice.
 Remember that noise echoes in hallways, and the sound may be amplified in the rooms.
-Try to refrain from talking in the hallway after 10:00 PM and before 8:00 AM.
+Try to refrain from talking in the hallway after 10 p.m. and before 8 a.m.

 Once you get to the elevator, be respectful of others who are getting off or waiting to get on.
 Once you are inside, wait for others to load before pushing the button for your destination floor.
 If you have bags, push them as close to the wall as possible and get out of the way of anyone who needs to get past you.
 Don’t allow your children to play with the buttons on the elevator.

 Many hotels have pools, Jacuzzis, and workout rooms.
 Read the rules before using them.
 Be considerate of other guests.
 If someone is waiting for you to finish using a piece of equipment at the gym, don’t dilly-dally.
 Always supervise your children in pool and workout areas.
 Not only can they get hurt, but they can also disrupt or injure someone else if they engage in horseplay.

 Many hotels have your checkout information on closed-circuit TV that can only be seen inside your room as well as a printout that is quietly slipped under your door early on the morning you are scheduled to leave.
 Look over your bill to make sure all your charges are accurate.
 If everything is fine, you don’t have to do anything but leave your key in the room when it’s time to depart.
 If there is an issue, politely call the front desk and discuss the issue until it is resolved.